 - cracked pepper to taste

-- 1 cup cherry tomatoes, halved
+- 1 cup cherry tomatoes halved

-- 2 cups of spinach (substitute with arugula)
+- 2 cups spinach substitute with arugula

-- 10 ounces asparagus, chopped
+- 10 ounces asparagus chopped

 - lemon juice and zest from one lemon